AndersDeath/diary2/README.md

 # 01 July 2022 - Friday - Yerevan

 I've got a data of my surgery, It will be the next thursday.
 I am a bit scared of the situation.
 Situdayion with Marat is almost resolved.
 I do not want to be bothered of it anymore.
+We went to Doctor Strange movie.
+It was very interesting.